MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-cloud-policy-service.md

 - Ent_O365
 - M365-modern-desktop
 ms.custom: Ent_Office_ProPlus
-description: "The Office cloud policy service lets you enforce policy settings for Office 365 ProPlus on a user’s device, even if the device isn’t domain joined or otherwise managed."
+description: "The Office cloud policy service lets you enforce policy settings for Office 365 ProPlus on a user's device, even if the device isn't domain joined or otherwise managed."
 ---

 # Overview of the Office cloud policy service for Office 365 ProPlus

+> [!IMPORTANT]
+> Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
+To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).
+>
+> For details of when this change takes effect, and what actions admins might need to take, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2123420).

-The [Office cloud policy service](https://aka.ms/o365clientmgmt) lets you enforce policy settings for Office 365 ProPlus on a user’s device, even if the device isn’t domain joined or otherwise managed.
+The [Office cloud policy service](https://aka.ms/o365clientmgmt) lets you enforce policy settings for Office 365 ProPlus on a user's device, even if the device isn't domain joined or otherwise managed.
 When a user signs into Office 365 ProPlus on a device, the policy settings roam to that device.
 You can also enforce some policy settings for Office for the web, both for users who are signed in and for users who access documents anonymously.

 The Office cloud policy service is part of a [portal for managing Office 365 ProPlus](https://aka.ms/o365clientmgmt).
 The service includes many of the same user-based policy settings that are available in Group Policy.
 You can also use the Office cloud policy service directly in the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).